hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Seems like a personal motivation to me.

 [9:55:47](#iMxgvbRnNSDTreytZ-ETN4ghycEQyJ6y4RkiuSBetuY) <Nuc1eoN (@nuc1eon:matrix.org)>:
-I mean, is there a market for an OS? Ì†ΩÌ∏Ç
+I mean, is there a market for an OS? üòÇ

 [10:01:15](#CtVRizkg0hrvD_njzOEB-oGNBwjuoj8t9T97SXG-ffE) <GiuseppeChillemi (GiuseppeChillemi)>:
 I see te personal motivation too, he has written it is a personal project.